 - Most of his passes came from shotgun, not under center.

 - Needs to work on footwork and feeling pressure in the pocket.

 NFL comparison- Carson Wentz

 With his mechanical issues surrounding foot work and lack of experience in taking snaps under center he is a prime candidate to sit his first year.
-With that being said, he is more likely to be the 2nd or 3rd QB off the board in today’s draft.
-However, there is an old school coach in Tom Coughlin down in Jacksonville that could take the promising young talent in the top ten considering he does have one of the highest upsides in this QB draft class.
+There is an old school coach in Tom Coughlin down in Jacksonville that could take the promising young talent in the top five considering he does have one of the highest upsides in this QB draft class.
 Making him one of my top choices in Dynasty League formats.

 DeShaun Waston, Clemson

 - Tough to bring down in the pocket

 - Great lob passer inside the 20’s and can throw deep.